gremau/gremau.github.io/markdown/cv.markdown

 \setlength{\parindent}{-0.25in}
 \setlength{\leftskip}{0.25in}
 \noindent

+International Data Week 2025 SciDataCon – Emerging technologies in the global context: Challenges and opportunities for the long-term data management lifecycle (Panelist). <https://doi.org/10.5281/zenodo.17460604>

 AGU Fall Meeting 2024 – Ecosystem Sensitivity to Precipitation Variability Along Intermediate Spatial Gradients in Vegetation and Soil Type (Poster)